mfrasca/ecto/guides/howtos/Navigating Relations.md

-# Navigating Relations
+# Ecto botanical tutorial

+## Introduction

+### Goals and requisites

-In this guide we will learn how to work with relations between tables.
-We will proceed by building a small real-life database structure with several related tables, modelling taxonomic information, and a plant collection.
+In this tutorial we will learn how to work with relations between tables, how to write migrations, how to migrate data along with structure.
+We will proceed by building a small real-life database structure for a botanical database, with several related tables, modelling taxonomic information, and a plant collection.

+If you take the time to follow this tutorial, try to dedicate between 2 and 4 hours for each section, and take some time between them.
+The tutorial contains 4 sections, each has a subtitle "*day i*", as if you were working 3 hours a day.
+Ancient Romans conquered the world at this pace.

+You can also skim through it and use as a repository of ideas and techniques.

+Please provide feedback in whatever form that fits you.
+Pull requests will be very welcome.
+Also please help with any missing links to reference material.

+### Associations

 Speaking in SQL terms, we have a relation wherever a field in a table is marked as a `Foreign Key`, so that it `References` a `Primary Key` in an other table.
-SQL can prescribe actions, associated to a `on delete` event on one side of the relation, and Ecto gives us tools to define this action.
+SQL can prescribe actions, associated to a `on delete` event on one side of the relation, and Ecto gives us tools to define this action **TODO: how?**.
 We will also explore self-relations, where the target table coincides with the origin table, and multiple cases of self-relations.
 When more objects in one table may be linked with more objects in the target table, we speak of a many-to-many relation, and we need an intermediate table, we will learn this too.
 Such an intermediate table may contain information by its own right, and this too we're going to explore, stepwise.

 Ecto has several macros letting us define SQL relations, and navigate them, mostly allowing us to focus on meaning rather than the technical details.
 We will introduce them as we go, here we merely mention them, so you know what to expect from reading this page: `belongs_to`, `has_many`, `has_one`, `many_to_many`.

 The *stepwise* approach will require us that we write migrations.
-While we assume you know all about them, we are anyway going to be quite specific about that part too, for we are going to migrate relational links.
+While we assume you have read and studied about them from other sources, we are going to be quite specific about that part too, for we are going to migrate data along with structure.

-If you opt to use this text as a tutorial, try to dedicate between 2 and 4 hours for each section, and take some time between them.
-Each has a subtitle "*day i*", as if you were working 3 hours a day.
-Ancient Romans conquered the world at this pace.

 ## Modelling a garden
 *day 1*